AdobeDocs/commerce-operations.en/help/operational-playbook/people/resources.md

 - There is always a risk of sharing confidential data and security.

-- Contracts with third parties can be rigid which can cause issues during the project.
+- Contracts with external teams can be rigid, which can cause issues during the project.

-- There could be friction between what the business expects and what the team can provide within the guidelines of the contact.
+- There can be friction between what the business expects and what the team can provide within the guidelines of the contact.

-Overall, based on the pros and cons the business needs to identify their need and what suits them best.
-Businesses who have little or no experience, opt for external third-party resources who can implement the ecommerce site and train their employees to handle after go-live.
+Overall, businesses must identify their needs and what suits them best.
+Businesses that have little or no experience should choose an external team that can implement the ecommerce site and train their employees to handle it after launch.

 ## Hybrid

-When a business looks at carrying out a digital implementation, they need to consider a lot of factors from resources, budget, skills, capabilities etc. Some organisations tend to choose a hybrid modal.
-A hybrid modal consists of both internal and external third-party teams to work together.
+When a business seeks to implement a digital transformation, they need to consider a lot of factors, including resources, budget, skills, and capabilities.
+Some businesses choose a hybrid model.
+A hybrid model consists of both internal and external teams that work together.

-In a hybrid model, the external third-party team would usually carry out the complex bit of the project with the support of the internal team, where the internal team would be responsible to provide all the content, information, integrations etc. to the external team to successfully implement the system.
-During the project, the third-party resources train the internal team so once the project is delivered the internal team can manage.
-In a hybrid model, the third-party team becomes an extension of the in-house/internal team which allows better collaboration and communication.
+In a hybrid model, the external team usually carries out the more complex parts of the project with the support of the internal team.
+Meanwhile, the internal team is responsible for providing all of the content, information, and integrations to the external team to successfully implement the system.

+During the project, the external team trains the internal team so that the internal team can manage the site after launch.
+In a hybrid model, the external team becomes an extension of the internal team, which allows for better collaboration and communication.